Upcoming events in 2026

 Since 2017, our development focus has been to build a venue to facilitate training for sheepdogs, and we have built several arenas to accomodate this goal.
 The bulk of our training and trialing experience has been in Ranch work, Arena work and trials with AHBA, so our facility reflects this experience and is designed with many farm dog training pens and set-ups.

-These arenas may be available for practice with sheep or ducks on a 'drop-in' basis.
+These arenas may be available for drop-in practice with sheep or ducks on a 'drop-in' basis.

 We usually have working courses and pens set up for various types and levels of practice.